tr3ck3r/linklight/README.md

 This content is a multi-purpose toolkit for effectively demonstrating Ansible's capabilities on Cisco network equipment or providing informal workshop training in various forms -- instructor-led, hands-on or self-paced.
 The exercises have been modified from the original to work in GNS3 and for author preference.

-## Table of Contents
+# Table of Contents

+## CURRENT
 ### SELF-PACED EXERCISES:

+  * [Ansible Networking-v2 Selfpaced Exercises](exercises/networking_selfpaced/README.md) - These exercises are intended to help you walk through the use of Ansible to manage Cisco devices by using a GNS3 environment.
+This is the main focus of editing at this time.

+## LEGACY INFORMATION
+> This area is no being updated and may contain out of date information.
+It is being left in to allow for future expansion.

   * [Vagrant Demo](vagrant-demo) - Self-paced networking exercises that can be run on your personal laptop.
-  * [Ansible Networking-v2 Selfpaced Exercises](exercises/networking_selfpaced/README.md) - These exercises are intended to help you walk through the use of Ansible to manage Cisco devices by using a GNS3 environment.

 ### INSTRUCTOR LED WORKSHOP: